maxfierrog/maxfierrog.github.io/content/about/cv.md

 ## 🚀 Skills

-### GPPLs I know and love
+### GPPLs I `know && love`

-The list of programming languages I can "code" in is longer, but if you ask me to make something great, I will pick one of these.
+I can learn a programming language in about a week; if you ask me to make something great though, I will pick one of these:

 * Python
 * Java